mjyc/cycle-robot-drivers/speech/README.md

 * sinks
   * output: a stream for the SpeechRecognition driver input.
-  * result: a stream of action results.
+  * result: a stream of action results. `result.result` is a transcript from the recognition; it will be `''` for non-speech inputs.

 <!-- End src/SpeechRecognitionAction.ts -->